ch88251/flashcard-app/README.md

 - `PUT /api/flashcards/:id` - Update a flashcard
 - `DELETE /api/flashcards/:id` - Delete a flashcard
 - `GET /api/flashcards/category/:categoryName` - Get flashcards by category name

-## Usage

-### Study Mode
-1. Visit the main application at `http://localhost:5173`
-2. Select a category from the dropdown
-3. Use the flashcards with Previous/Next buttons
-4. Click on cards to flip between front and back

-### Admin Panel
-1. Click the "Admin Panel" button in the top-right corner
-2. **Manage Categories:**
-   - Add new categories using the form
-   - Delete existing categories (this will delete all associated flashcards)
-   - Select a category to view its flashcards
-3. **Manage Flashcards:**
-   - Select a category first
-   - Add new flashcards with front/back content
-   - Edit existing flashcards inline
-   - Delete unwanted flashcards

-### Frontend notes
-- Frontend API client: `src/services/flashcardAPI.js`.
-- Main app: `src/App.jsx` now fetches categories and flashcards from the API.
-- Admin interface: `src/AdminPanel.jsx` lets you add/edit/delete categories and flashcards.

 ### Screenshots